hachyderm/community/accounts/corporate-accounts.md

 ### 1. Be a Hachydermian: Fines Doubled In Work Zone

 We expect you to set the bar for what it means to be a Hachydermian, and the rules apply extra to you.

+> I agree to be a steward and role model in the Hachyderm community.
+I understand that my presence as a corporation implies the rules will be more strictly applied to me than normal accounts.

 The Hachyderm community is a diverse community comprised of many people with many economic beliefs and situations.